NetApp/FSx-ONTAP-samples-scripts/EKS/Trident-Protect/README.md

 # Trident Protect Migrate PVC Storage Class

-A simple sample for setting up your application to be backed up by Trident Protect with an option for in place migration from EBS to FSx for ONTAP.
+This is a sample for setting up your Kubernetes application to be backed up by Trident Protect with an option to migrate it from one storage class to another.

 ## Prerequisites:
 The following items should be already be deployed before install Trident Protect.
-- EKS cluster.
-If you don't already have one, refer to the [FSx for NetApp ONTAP as persistent storage](https://github.com/NetApp/FSx-ONTAP-samples-scripts/tree/main/EKS/FSxN-as-PVC-for-EKS) GitHub repo for an example of how to not only deploy an EKS cluster, but also deploy an FSx for ONTAP file system with Tident installed and its backend and storage classes configured.
+- An AWS EKS cluster.
+If you don't already have one, refer to the [FSx for NetApp ONTAP as persistent storage](https://github.com/NetApp/FSx-ONTAP-samples-scripts/tree/main/EKS/FSxN-as-PVC-for-EKS)
+GitHub repo for an example of how to not only deploy an EKS cluster, but also deploy an FSx for ONTAP file system with Trident installed with its backend and storage classes configured.
 If you follow it, it will provide the rest of the prerequisites listed below.
 - Trident installed.
 Please refer to this [Trident installation documentation](https://docs.netapp.com/us-en/trident/trident-get-started/kubernetes-deploy-helm.html) for the easiest way to do that.
 - Configure Trident Backend.
 Refer to the NetApp Trident documentation for guidance on creating [TridentBackendConfig resources](https://docs.netapp.com/us-en/trident/trident-use/backend-kubectl.html).
 - Install the Trident CSI drivers for SAN and NAS type storage.
 Refer to NetApp documentation for [installation instructions](https://docs.netapp.com/us-en/trident/trident-use/trident-fsx-storage-backend.html).